 But Big Pharma’s greatest competitor might come from a new drug that still has no generic competition in the US.
 Biologics, drugs with much larger protein molecules compared with other drugs recreated through biochemical processes, remain almost impossible to replicate.

 Knowing how Big Pharma machineries work, hurdles surrounding the biologic mystery might soon be debunked.
 But as long as it remains undiscovered, healthcare consumers can still rejoice, and the celebration has just started.
-The biosimilar market is still inchoate, and experts say it will continue to become bigger for the years to come.
+The biosimilar market is still inchoate, and experts say it will continue to become bigger in the years to come.

 Promoting women’s football in Malta by UEFA projects